Everybody wants to earn more money.

 - After dinner, on nights I don’t have plans.

-As you can see, my “free” time are usually short periods of time—just five to 30 minutes here or there.
+As you can see, my “free” time usually includes short periods of time—just five to 30 minutes here or there.
 The key is using these times instead of wasting them.
 Rather than mindlessly browsing Facebook; use these times to e-mail a pitch, build on an idea you jotted down earlier that day, or finish a project.
 You have to stay focused.

-Creating free time.
+Creating free time

 What if you can’t think of even one time slot where you could spare a minute for freelance work?
 It’s time to sacrifice something else.